drivet/website/content/blog/technical/static-typing.md

 TypeScript is different.
 TypeScript is a superset of JavaScript; you can write standard EcmaScript 5 code and it will be recognized as valid TypeScript code.
-You can also write more or less standard EcmaScript 6 code and transpile it to standard EcmaScript 5 code (a la Babel).
+You can also write more or less standard EcmaScript 6 code and transpile it to standard EcmaScript 5 code (a la [Babel][6.5]).
 Perhaps most importantly, however, you can optionally add static typing to your code and the transpiler will enforce it.

 This last part is key.
 The static typing in TypeScript is *optional* and *inferred*; unlike Java, it's not an all-or-nothing proposition.
 You don't